Sexual Harassment and Sexual Assault

 |Everett Tademy, Assistant Vice President for Diversity and Equal Opportunity Services||Whitfield Hall 200, 268-1018 or 412-243-2950 (home)||email@example.com|

 |Amy Barry, Director, Human Resource Services||UTDC 322A, firstname.lastname@example.org|

 |Gloria Gruber, Director, University Advancement Organizational Development||PPG, 14th floor, email@example.com|

 Appendix B: Survivor Support Network

 The Survivor Support Network is a team of staff, students and faculty who provide support, information, resources, and referrals to survivors of sexual and domestic violence.
 They are available to survivors or their friends and loved ones, who are members of our campus community, regardless of when or where the incident happened.
-They can provide comfort and relief, and help a survivor organize their thoughts as well as regain the feeling of being in control.
-Members are knowledgeable about university policies and procedures, legal options, and medical treatment; and they provide support as survivors make decisions on how to proceed.
+They can provide comfort, and help a survivor organize their thoughts as well as regain the feeling of being in control.

 Depending on the information that a survivor shares with the Survivor Support Network, the university may have an obligation to investigate reports of sexual harassment, sexual assault, domestic violence, dating violence, and stalking and take appropriate action to limit the effects of the behavior and prevent recurrence.
 In all cases, the survivor will be consulted if the university is obligated to investigate or take action on information that is shared.